Prosono/SMARTi_BaseComponent/README.md

 - Alarmo
 This integration will allow the user to set up their own alarm system and is integrated into SMARTi.

+- Ping (ICMP)
+Adding a ping sensor in the ui caled "smarti_internet" will also provide you with statistics of your internet connection as well as a status icon in the navbar

 If you encounter any issues, please open an issue in the GitHub repository.

 Let me know if you want to customize specific sections or add additional details!